 So what can we run with our small system?

 We can power our LED lighting as well as our sconce lights (above kitchen counter and table), our Fantastic Vent Fan (the single best thing we added during our renovation), charge up our laptops, charge our smartphone, and other personal electronics, as well as just a couple small household appliances.
 We keep our needs simple, so our power draw is simple.
 It’s that easy!

 The cost of our small system:

-*As Renogy Ambassadors and Affiliates, we’ll help you think through what you need and get you 10% off Renogy products by using this link and promo code (canlife).
-For under $1000 you can set up a small camper or van with solar power!
+*As Renogy Ambassadors and Affiliates, we’ll help you think through what you need and get you 10% off Renogy products by using our affiliate link and discount code (canlife).
+For about $900, you can set up a small camper or van with solar power!
 And, solar will save you money in the long run because you will not need full hook-up sites at campgrounds and you can boondock on free public land all over the country.
 Contact us, we love to hear from our readers and love to help!

 Shari Galiardi & David Hutchison have turned their higher education backgrounds, desire for life-long learning, and thirst for adventure travel into writing, photography, video production, and public speaking tours from coast to coast.
 Known to their friends as simply Shari & Hutch, you can learn more about their full-time, solar powered adventures on their website at freedominacan.com.
 Or, follow them on Facebook, Instagram, and YouTube as “Freedom in a Can.”